mstksg/backprop/README.md

 MNIST Digit Classifier Example
 ------------------------------

-Tutorial and example on training on the MNIST data set [available here as a literate haskell file][mnist-lhs], or [rendered here as a PDF][mnist-pdf]!
-**Read this first!**
+My [blog post][blog] introduces the concepts in this library in the context of training a handwritten digit classifier.
+I recommend reading that first.

+There are some [literate haskell examples][mnist-lhs] in the source, though ([rendered as pdf here][mnist-pdf]), which can be built (if [stack][] is installed) using:

 [mnist-lhs]: https://github.com/mstksg/backprop/blob/master/samples/backprop-mnist.lhs
 [mnist-pdf]: https://github.com/mstksg/backprop/blob/master/renders/backprop-mnist.pdf

-The [literate haskell file][mnist-lhs] is a standalone haskell file that you can compile (preferably with `-O2`) on its own with stack or some other dependency manager.
-It can also be compiled with the build script in the project directory (if [stack][] is installed, and appropriate dependencies are installed), using

 [stack]: http://haskellstack.org/

 ```bash
 $ ./Build.hs exe
 ```

-After the MNIST tutorial, there is a follow-up tutorial on using the library with more advanced types, with extensible neural networks a la [this blog post][blog], [available as literate haskell][neural-lhs] and also [rendered as a PDF][neural-pdf].
+There is a follow-up tutorial on using the library with more advanced types, with extensible neural networks a la [this blog post][blog], [available as literate haskell][neural-lhs] and also [rendered as a PDF][neural-pdf].

 [blog]: https://blog.jle.im/entries/series/+practical-dependent-types-in-haskell.html
 [neural-lhs]: https://github.com/mstksg/backprop/blob/master/samples/extensible-neural.lhs